 (1) A cash gift is a gift that is furnished as money, cash, checks or any other readily negotiable form.

-(a) For cash assistance and medical programs for children, pregnant women and families, cash gifts totaling no more than thirty dollars per calendar quarter for each assistance unit member are disregarded as income.
+(a) For cash assistance, cash gifts totaling no more than thirty dollars per calendar quarter for each assistance unit member are disregarded as income.

 (b) For food assistance programs:

 (i) Cash gifts to the assistance unit are excluded if they total thirty dollars or less per quarter;